How to Bake a Pork Tenderloin in the Oven

 My most common seasoning blend that I use, replicates a BBQ rub that I use when smoking pork or chicken in the smoker.

-- How to Smoke Pork Tenderloin in a Smoker
+How to Trim a Pork Tenderloin

 Before the pork tenderloins are seasoned, trim them of any excess fat.
 Pork tenderloin is a very lean cut of meat, but there are sometimes some chunks of fat along the outside of the meat.
 Simply trim the little bits of fat away.